SamSam9090/syrianarchive-http/Pages/about/index.md

 ### Research methodology is based on the following core principles:

-#### First: Content identification, acquisition and standardization
+#### First: Content identification, acquisition and standardisation

 The Syrian Archive discovers relevant sources of information and aggregates them in a structured way.
 The acquisition is done in two different ways:

-- By building collaboration with documentation centers, media groups, journalists, lawyers and human rights activists to acquire and preserve their material.
+- By building collaboration with documentation centres, media groups, journalists, lawyers and human rights activists to acquire and preserve their material.
 - By acquiring material which is published on social media platforms and other websites on a daily basis.

 #### Second: Secure long term preservation